PowerDNS/pdns/docs/appendices/backend-writers-guide.rst

     on who is asking.

-  Note that **qdomain** can be of any case and that your backend should make sure it is in effect case insensitive.
+  Note that **qdomain** can be of any case and that your backend should make sure it is in effect case-insensitive.
 Furthermore, the case of the original question should be retained in answers returned by ``get()``!

   Finally, the domain_id might also be passed indicating that only